ShawnFei2001/DungeonMaster/README.md

 ---

 # DungeonMaster: An LLM-Based D&D Game Master

 ## Overview
 **DungeonMaster** is an AI-powered Dungeon & Dragons game master that uses Large Language Models (LLMs) to create immersive and dynamic tabletop RPG experiences.
-This project automates storytelling, model memory and world-building while preserving the creativity and unpredictability of traditional D&D gameplay.
+This project automates storytelling, model memory, and world-building while preserving the creativity and unpredictability of traditional D&D gameplay.

 This repository contains the final project for **Northeastern University, CS 5220**, authored by **Xiaoyang Fei** and **Maalolan Bharaniraj**.